luketudge/introduction-to-programming/topics/intro.md

 print('Hello.')
 ```

-Programming languages are strict about the correct [syntax](extras/glossary.md#syntax) for their commands, so make sure that you have put the right number of parentheses and quotation marks in the right places.
-Then save this file somewhere on your computer as a *.py* file, for example as *my_program.py*.
+The rules governing what counts as a valid command in a programming language are known as the [syntax](extras/glossary.md#syntax) of that programming language.
+Programming languages are strict about correct syntax, so make sure that you have put the right number of parentheses and quotation marks in the right places.

+Now save your new text file somewhere on your computer with the file extension *.py*, for example as *my_program.py*.
 Note also that most programming languages do not cope well with files that have spaces in their names (the interpreter may think that a file name with a space refers to two separate files or commands), so avoid spaces in the filename and use the underscore character (`_`) to separate words instead.

-The *.py* file suffix does not alter the properties of the file in any special way; it is just a way of indicating that the file contains commands intended for Python.
+The *.py* file extension does not alter the properties of the file in any special way; it is just a way of indicating that the file contains commands intended for Python.
 The file remains just a text file.
 We can now send it to the Python interpreter in order to run it.
 (To do this you will need a Python interpreter installed on your computer.
 Follow the installation instructions [here](../software) if you haven't already.)

 There are various ways to run a *.py* file with the Python interpreter.
 For example, we can just run it the old-school way from the command line as shown below.